 Raye Dooley, Sarah Murray, and Nidhi Sachdeva (Moderator)

 Trans and non-binary people experience ubiquitous marginalization and oppression; substance use, in many ways, is a perfectly rational response.
 As public consciousness about trans existence rises, well-meaning organizations are newly seeking to engage trans people in their work but are also doing so without ever addressing the legacy of harm that they have participated in.
 Come join us for an exploration of why we must move away from a framework of diversity and inclusion and toward one of centering and transformation.

 Check Yourself: Working with People Who Use Drugs and Engage in Sex Work in a Non-judgmental and Compassionate Way

-Gina Musa, Reid Getty, and Colin Miller
+Gina Musa, Reid Getty, Colin Miller, and Jesse Bennett (Moderator)

 People who use drugs and engage in sex work experience stigma in most of the interactions that they have with the healthcare system and stigma remains one of the biggest barriers to care.
 Stigma shows up in many forms such as harmful comments or looks, withholding treatment or care because you don’t think the individual cares about their health, and people being afraid to access treatment because they have experienced bad treatment so many times before.
 This session will cover how to work with people who use drugs and engage in sex work in a non-judgmental and compassionate way.
 Speakers from UNC’s Injury Prevention Research Center (IPRC), North Carolina Harm Reduction Coalition (NCHRC), and North Carolina Department of Health and Human Services (NCDHHS) will highlight why non-judgmental and compassionate care is critical to our response to the overdose crisis.